 You’ll forge your own path and find a million secret spots on the road to Hana.

-Reality: POV: You were told about this super sweet secret waterfall, but you find a fence and a no trespassing sign once you get there.
+Reality: POV: You were told about this super sweet secret waterfall, but you find a fence and a No Trespassing sign once you get there.
 What do you do?

 Maui Expectations Vs Reality Waterfalls

-Hopefully, you don’t hop the fence.
+Hopefully, you don’t hop over the fence.
 People, in general, don’t particularly like it when strangers come wandering through their backyard, through their farm, or worse, through their ancestor’s iwi (sacred burial grounds).
 However, East Maui is huge, and there are still plenty of safe, legal places where you can get off the beaten track.
 You just gotta know where to go and go with permitted guides.
 That’s where Hana and Beyond comes in.
 Their owners and guides ARE Hana locals.
 These are the trusted guides you want to share about their home.

 Hawaii line